DualBrain/gotBASIC/smartbasic.md

 # SmartBASIC (Coleco ADAM)

+The Coleco ADAM is a home computer released in 1983 by American toy manufacturer Coleco.
+It was an attempt to follow on the success of the company's ColecoVision video game console.

+The ADAM was not very successful, partly because of early production problems.
+Coleco announced the ADAM in June 1983 at the Summer Consumer Electronics Show (CES) and executives predicted sales of 500,000 by Christmas 1983.
+From the time of the computer's introduction to the time of its shipment, the price increased, from USD $525 to $725.

+In its favor, the ADAM had a large software library from the start.
+It was derived from and compatible with the ColecoVision's software and accessories and, in addition, the popular CP/M operating system was available as an option.
+Its price gave a complete system: an 80 kB RAM computer, tape drive, letter-quality printer, and software including the Buck Rogers: Planet of Zoom video game.

+The IBM PCjr sold for $669 but included no peripherals, and although the popular Commodore 64 sold for around $200, its price was not much lower after the purchase of a printer, tape or disk drive, and software.

+Like many home computers of its day, the ADAM was intended to use a television set for its display.

+The SmartWriter electronic typewriter loaded when the system was turned on.
+In this mode, the system operated just like a typewriter, printing letters as soon as the user typed them.
+Pressing the Escape/WP key put SmartWriter into word processor mode, which functioned similarly to a modern word processor.
+A less expensive version of the ADAM plugged into a ColecoVision, which delivered on one of ColecoVision's launch commitments that owners would one day be able to upgrade their game system to a fully featured computer system.

+The ADAM received some good reviews based on the quality of its keyboard and printer, and offered competitive sound and graphics.

+Its BASIC interpreter, called SmartBASIC, was largely compatible with Applesoft BASIC, which meant that many type-in programs from computer books and magazines would work with the Adam with little or no modification.
+However, sales were weak, especially after the technical issues became obvious.

+Coleco lost $35 million in the fourth quarter of 1984 as returns flooded in.
+Officially, Coleco blamed "manuals which did not offer the first-time user adequate assistance."
+Coleco reintroduced ADAM with a new instruction manual, lower price, and a $500 college scholarship along with each unit for use by a young child (to be paid when the child reached college).
+Less than 100,000 units ultimately sold.
+The ADAM was discontinued in 1985, less than two years after its introduction.
+The ADAM weakened Coleco by absorbing much of the money it had made from Cabbage Patch Kids; the company filed for bankruptcy in 1988.

 ![SmartBASIC Digital Data Pack](images/smartbasic.jpg)

 > Unlike other computers at the time, the ADAM did not have its BASIC interpreter stored in ROM.
 Instead, it featured a built-in electronic typewriter and word processor, SmartWriter, as well as the Elementary Operating System (EOS) OS kernel and the 8 KB OS-7 ColecoVision operating system.
 The SmartBASIC interpreter was delivered on a Digital Data Pack tape cassette; this version of BASIC was designed to be mostly compatible with Applesoft BASIC.
 The interpreter was developed by [Randall Hyde](https://en.wikipedia.org/wiki/Randall_Hyde) of Lazer Microsystems; who is best known as the author of *The Art of Assembly Language* and developed a language called *High Level Assembly (HLA)*.